 I spent my formative years in India and consider myself lucky to have had the experience of growing up in four distinct cultures of the west, east and south of the sub-continent.
 Since then, I lived and worked in India and the US, and traveled to several countries, especially those where I have friends and colleagues.
 A scientist by training, my writing is an amalgamation of my interests in culture, travel, and science.

 In addition to the study of biology and human disease, I enjoy experiencing and exploring other cultures, ideas, and customs.
 I believe a good narrative- fiction or non-fiction- that is told well communicates ideas across borders and cultures, and hopefully results in greater global understanding of diverse veins running through the global human family.

 My fiction and non-fiction follow upon threads of my experiences and imagination, some nostalgic others historical, but often revolving around the country of my birth.
 And yet others follow a different path and are of a scientific bent.

-Proud to mention that I am an Authentic Voices Fellow (2021), and am thoroughly enjoying an immersive experience in all aspects of publishing.
+Proud to mention that I was an Authentic Voices Fellow (2021), and thoroughly enjoyed an immersive experience in all aspects of publishing.